MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

     > [!NOTE]
     >  When you have created the inventory movement, the internal movement lines are deleted.

     You perform the remainder of the ad hoc movement in the **Inventory Movement** window in the same way as you would for a movement based on source documents.
-For more information, see for example [How to: Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md)
+For more information, see for example [Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md)

 ## <a name="to-move-items-with-the-item-reclassification-journal"></a>To move items with the item reclassification journal
 In stead of using warehouse movement documents, you can record the moving of items by reclassifying their bin codes.
-For more information, see [How to: Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).
+For more information, see [Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Item Reclass.
 Journal**, and then choose the related link.
 2. On each journal line, define the bins from which and to which you want to move items by filling in the **Bin Code** and the **New Bin Code** fields.